-Fiscal year end Fiscal year ended December 31
+Fiscal year ended December 31

-2006 2005
+2007 2006

-Audit Fees \$976,400 \$891,600
+Audit Fees \$1,467,715 \$ 976,400

-Audit-related Fees \$13,100 13,916
+Audit-related Fees 2,000 13,100

-Tax Fees \$10,300 152,366
+Tax Fees 70,756 10,300

 All Other Fees 0 0

-Total \$999,800 \$1,057,882
+Total \$1,540,471 \$ 999,800

 Audit Fees.
 Audit fees include fees for services that would normally be provided by the external auditor in connection with statutory and regulatory filings or engagements, including fees for services necessary to perform an audit or review in accordance with generally accepted auditing standards.
 This category also includes services that generally only the external auditor reasonably can provide, including comfort letters, statutory audits, attest services, consents and assistance with and review of certain documents filed with securities regulatory authorities.